chrlen/pure-probabilistic-programming/README.md

-This repository is a collection of publications related to probabilistic programming languages, probabilistic modelling, inference and validation of probabilistic models.
+This repository is a collection of publications related to probabilistic programming languages, probabilistic modelling, inference and criticism of probabilistic models.

 1. [Probabilistic Programming](#probabilistic-programming)
 1. [Model Criticism](#model-criticism)